This post was updated on February 16th, 2021

 As science is just beginning to reveal, the microbiome controls just about every element of both your physical and emotional wellbeing and is intimately linked to our PCOS symptoms.
 By eating more prebiotic vegetables like artichokes, garlic, onions, and cabbage we’re actually feeding the bugs that soothe the inflammation driving all of our symptoms.

 Another cool thing I’ve learned about vegetables is that they contain phytonutrients.
-To date, around 25,000 unique molecules have been found only in plant foods with many of these imparting amazing health effects.
+Tens of thousands of unique molecules have been found only in plant foods with many of these imparting amazing health effects.
 While I dislike the term “superfood” since it’s typically associated with exaggerated marketing claims, in most cases, there’s some truth to the claims and these are always caused by the phytonutrient content.
-Things like the carotenoids found in turmeric, glucosinolates found in cruciferous vegetables, and specific flavonoids found in green tea, are all well-known examples of the powerful antioxidant, and anti-inflammatory properties that can be found in plant foods.
+Things like the carotenoids found in turmeric, glucosinolates found in cruciferous vegetables, and specific flavonoids found in green tea are all well-known examples of the powerful antioxidant and anti-inflammatory properties that can be found in plant foods.
 Given that PCOS is primarily an inflammatory disorder, we have even more than other people to gain from consuming these compounds.